 As with most opiate drugs, ongoing use can lead to tolerance and physical dependence.
 If the individual continues to use and escalate the amount of tramadol used after tolerance and dependence has occurred, the user will enter into a downward spiral as the drug’s effects overwhelm their ability to stop using.

-Risks of Tramadol Addiction
+What are the Risks of Tramadol Addiction?

 Opioid misuse and addiction have grown to epidemic proportions in the United States, with 11.8 million people over age 12 reporting that they misused opioids in 2016.
 A very small portion of that number are heroin users, while the remaining 11.5 million are abusing prescription pain relievers such as tramadol.